cesar-douady/open-lmake/doc/src/overview.md

 such a tool would do with simple shell commands.
 Finally, be sure to explain what you expected to occur; this will help us decide whether the problem is in the code or the documentation.

-if your problem is non-deterministic, i.e. it shows up once in a while, include the entire content of the `LMAKE` directory.
+if your problem is non-deterministic, i.e. it shows up once in a while, include the entire content of the `LMAKE` dir.
 This directory contains extensive execution traces meant to help developers to track down problems.
 Make sure, though, to trim it from any sensitive data (with regard to your IP).